Method 1 - Using a folder or a registry operation

-If you already released a version without using these options but want to prevent a file from being overwritten you could enable its Do not overwrite operation with OLDPRODUCTS condition from the Files and Folders Page.
+If you already released a version without using these options but want to prevent a file from being overwritten you could enable its Do not overwrite operation with OLDPRODUCTS condition from the Files and Folders Page - Installer Project.
 The same operation is also available for a registry key or a folder's contents.

 Method 2 - using Never Overwrite or Permanent attributes from Organization Page

 You need to modify some of the resource's component attributes, in the "Organization" page.

 - to prevent it from being repaired check the "Never Overwrite" attribute